 Russian novelist Fyodor Dostoyevsky was twenty-eight when he was arrested for his vocal opposition of Tsarist Russia.

-Sentenced to death by firing squad, Dostoyevsky was on the scaffold, soldiers with muskets at shoulder, when the execution was stayed.
+Sentenced to death by firing squad, Dostoyevsky was on the scaffold, soldiers with muskets at shoulders, when the execution was stayed.
 Tsar Nicolas I had commuted his sentence to ten years of exile, four of them in the prison camp in Omsk, Siberia.

-At a way station en route to Omsk, a woman slipped a small New Testament into his hand.
+At a way station en route to Omsk, a woman slipped a small New Testament into Dostoyevsky’s hand.
 During his exile, “he studied the precious volume from cover to cover, pondered every word; learned much of it by heart,” said his daughter.
 “Throughout his life, he could never be without his old prison Testament, the faithful friend that had consoled him in the darkest hours of his life.
 He always took it with him on his travels and kept it in a drawer in his writing-table, within reach of his hand.”

-The prison was unimaginably depressing.
+The prison was excruciatingly depressing.
 “In the summer it is unbearably hot,” he said; “in the winter unbearably cold.
 All the boards are rotten.
 On the ground filth lies an inch thick . . .
 The small windows are so frozen over . . . the ice on the panes is three inches thick.
 We are packed like herrings in a barrel.
 The atmosphere is intolerable: the prisoners stink like pigs: there are vermin by the bushel: we sleep upon bare boards.”

 In all of Dostoyevsky’s books, there are references to the words of that worn New Testament in which he discovered the Father’s love for his wayward children.